Digitalist-Open-Cloud/token-tracker/README.md

 ## Setting Up Cost Profiles

-Token Tracker supports detailed cost tracking for different models and providers.
+Token Tracker supports cost tracking for different models and providers.
 There are three ways to configure pricing:

 ### 1. Using a JSON Configuration File